Win for NYC Mayor Adams as lawmakers agree to extend mayoral control of NYC schools

 - Oops!Something went wrong.Please try again later.

-NEW YORK — State lawmakers late Friday were poised to hand a victory to Mayor Eric Adams as they agreed to extend his control of the New York City public schools by two years, with some adjustments to how the nation’s largest school district is governed.
+State lawmakers late Friday were poised to hand a victory to Mayor Adams as they agreed to extend his control of the New York City public schools by two years, with some adjustments to how the nation’s largest school district is governed.

-The deal includes slight changes to the city’s Panel for Educational Policy that will somewhat dilute the mayor’s authority, according to State Sen. John Liu, a Democrat and chair of the New York City Education Committee.
+The deal includes slight changes to the city’s Panel for Educational Policy that will somewhat dilute the mayor’s authority, according to State Sen. John Liu (D-Queens), chair of the New York City Education Committee.

 In a recent report on mayoral control, parents and teachers complained they felt excluded from decision-making under the current system.
 The panel approves contracts, votes on school moves and closures, and hears public feedback on divisive education issues.